Hyde Park, NY: FDR And Top Chefs

 FDR Home and Birthplace Hyde Park NY

 FDR was born in 1882 into a wealthy railroad family in this ancestral home.
-A tour provides an intimate look at the man who refused to let his useless legs define him.
+A guided tour provides an intimate look at the man who refused to let his useless legs define him.
 Incredibly, you can see the bed on which his mother, Sarah, gave birth to her only child.

-FDR Birth Bed Hyde Park NY
+Room where FDR was born, Hyde Park NY

+Roosevelt “walked” by gripping the stiff arm of his son and swinging his brace-heavy legs out in a circular motion.
 He also used a hidden dumbwaiter to move between floors, thus creating the illusion that he was able to climb stairs.

 The President carved out a small office for himself in the servant’s quarters in the basement (“who would look for me here?”).
 There, he first learned about the secret development of a potentially game-changing weapon – the Atomic Bomb.